DrakirL/DrakirL.github.io/p10/class/rogue.md

 ### Level 1: Rogue Subclass
 You choose a Rogue Subclass and gain its Level 1 Features.

 ### Level 2: Cunning Action/Multitasking?
+Expertise?
 An extra action to use each turn?
 Regain one used Action on your turn?
-One time "use at any time to regain your spent Actions"?
+One time "use at any time to regain your spent Actions"? <br>
+Choose an Attribute-based Skill, you may add the Skill Bonus for that Skill twice to any check you make using it?
+Choose more of them (One every other level)?

 ### Level 2: Uncanny Dodge
 When you are hit by a Weapon Attack, you can use 1 Action to reduce the weapon damage dealt by half.